Surface bundles over surfaces: new inequalities between signature, simplicial volume and Euler characteristic: Definition of the invariants

-This invariant was introduced by Gromov in \cite{gromov}, as a topological measure of the complexity of a manifold.
+This invariant was introduced by Gromov in \cite{gromov}.
+The simplicial volume has many facets: among others, it is a topological measure of the complexity of a manifold, it gives restrictions on the geometries a manifold can carry and admits immediate degree theorems.

 We will also need the norm commonly used in the theory of bounded cohomology, but which we consider on standard singular cohomology classes.
 Let $\beta\in H^k(X, \mathbb{R})$ be a cohomology class.
-The norm of $\beta$ is defined as the infimum of the sup norm of all cochains representing $\beta$:
+The \emph{norm} of $\beta$ (indeed a semi-norm) is defined as the infimum of the sup norm of all cochains representing $\beta$:

-Note that it is possible that $||b||_\infty=\infty$ for every such $b$ and in particular that $||\beta||=\infty$.
+Note that it is possible that $\|b\|_\infty=\infty$ for every such $b$ and in particular that $\|\beta\|=\infty$.